Movement System

 Each direction gets a score based on:

-• Distance to target: Does moving here get us closer to ideal range?
+• Distance to target: Does moving here get us closer to the ideal range?

 • Angle to target: Are we facing the target?